JohnStov/fsx-audio-workshop/slides/slides/index.md

 We'll use **NAudio**: <https://github.com/naudio/NAudio>

-' open the project file
+- open the project file

-' Ctrl+Shift+P - Paket: Add Nuget Package (to current project) ' NAudio
+- Ctrl+Shift+P - Paket: Add Nuget Package (to current project)

-' Adds the dependency to the current project
+- NAudio

 ---

 ## Implementing a provider

-' snippet aud1

-' NAudio needs a callback
+NAudio needs a callback

-' You do this by implementing the `IWaveProvider` interface ' Tells NAudio about the structure of the data you'll be giving it.
+You do this by implementing the `IWaveProvider` interface
-' Asks you to fill a buffer when more samples are needed

-' There's a for loop and a mutable index
-' Note the |> operator in main
+(snippet aud1)

 ***